dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

 The previous commands create a new .NET Aspire application based on the `aspire-starter` template which includes a dependency on Redis cache.
 It runs the .NET Aspire project which verifies that everything is working correctly.

-## Initialize AZD
+### Initialize AZD

-Before deploying a .NET Aspire application with AZD, the repository/path containing the app needs to be initialized.
-To download AZD, see [Install or update the Azure Developer CLI](/azure/developer/azure-developer-cli/install-azd).
+Before deploying a .NET Aspire application with `azd`, the repository/path containing the app needs to be initialized.

 1. Run the following command to initialize your project with `azd`: